kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 Kubernetes API request duration reach for `GET` operations at peak `~750ms` and for `LIST` operations `~900ms`.

-### Multiple pods and services scraped from multiple receivers
+### Scrape multiple Pods and services from multiple receivers

 Setup: